gensyn-ai/blockassist/data/craftassist/houses/README.md

 | harbor_warehouse | Hard | 7×8×16 | Long timber storage bay with beam supports. |
 | workdir.2018-08-18-01:46:43.ip-172-31-12-95 | Legacy | 14×11×14 | Original bundled structure. |

-To lock to a specific build, set `house_id` in the goal generator config; otherwise selection is randomized within the subset.
+To lock to a specific build, set a local environment variable called `BA_HOUSE_ID` to the name of the structure you'd like to build; otherwise selection is randomized within the subset.